-Dental treatment for or related to temporomandibular joint (TMJ) disorders.
-This includes Phase II according to the guidelines approved by the Academy of Craniomandibular Disorders.
-These treatments permanently alter the teeth or the way they meet and include such services as balancing the teeth, shaping the teeth, restorative treatment, treatment involving artificial dental structures such as crowns, bridges or dentures, full mouth rehabilitation, dental implants, treatment for irregularities in the position of the teeth (such as braces or other orthodontic appliances) or a combination of these treatments.
+Dental treatment for or related to Phase II temporomandibular joint (TMJ) disorders according to the guidelines approved by the Academy of Craniomandibular Disorders.
+These treatments permanently alter the teeth or the way they meet and include such services as balancing the teeth, shaping the teeth, reshaping the teeth, restorative treatment, treatment involving artificial dental structures such as crowns, bridges or dentures, full mouth rehabilitation, dental implants, treatment for irregularities in the position of the teeth (such as braces or other orthodontic appliances) or a combination of these treatments.